asnar00/firefly/readme.md

 ## TODO

 NEXT:
-- disambiguate calls by finding type
+- disambiguate calls by finding type DONE
-- get inter-language callgraphs working again ("remote" barrier)
+- get inter-language callgraphs working again ("remote" barrier) DONE
 - deal with ${} and {} in ts and py strings... annoying but anyway

 ### infrastructure